discordjs/guide/guide/popular-topics/audit-logs.md

 const { AuditLogEvent, Events } = require('discord.js');

 client.on(Events.GuildAuditLogEntryCreate, async auditLog => {
-	// Define our variables.
+	// Define your variables.
 	const { action, executorId, targetId } = auditLog;

 	// Check only for kicked users.
 	if (action !== AuditLogEvent.MemberKick) return;

-	// Ensure we have the executor cached. const user = await client.users.fetch(executorId);
+	// Ensure the executor is cached.

-	// Ensure we have the kicked guild member cached. const kickedUser = await client.users.fetch(targetId);
+	const user = await client.users.fetch(executorId);

-	// Now we can log the output!
+	// Ensure the kicked guild member is cached. const kickedUser = await client.users.fetch(targetId);

-	console.log(`${kickedUser.tag} was kicked by ${user.tag}.`);
+	// Now you can log the output! console.log(`${kickedUser.tag} was kicked by ${user.tag}.`);
 });
 ```

-If you want to check who banned a user, it's actually the same example as above except you should check for the `AuditLogEvent.MemberBanAdd` `action`.
+If you want to check who banned a user, it's actually the same example as above except for the `action`.
+You need to provide `AuditLogEvent.MemberBanAdd` for this case.